 Oil is the one of the most common polluting substances reported to the Port of London Authority and Environment Agency on the Thames.
 Many operators on the Thames store oil afloat and these sites could cause pollution if the storage is not adequate.
 Waste oil is classified as hazardous waste and should be collected as described above.

 Oil should be prevented from entering the Thames and secure bunded tanks.
 Bunding must have sufficient capacity to store at least 110% of the volume stored within the tank.

 Volumes of waste oil over 200 litres in capacity must be stored with secondary containment to ensure that any spills or leaks are captured.
 It is recommended that all oil storage containers are placed on a drip tray or have a form of secondary containment so any spillages are prevented from entering the river.

 When on vessels, containers must comply with the Oil Storage Regulations.
 It is recommended that spill kits be kept on board vessels in order to contain any accidental spillages or leaks.
 Any spill kits used to contain oil must be treated as hazardous waste also.

 Any incident causing oil to be spilt and enter the river should be reported to the PLA via VTS under the oil spill plan.
 If you see any sheen this should also be reported to VTS.
 You can also report any pollution from land to the Environment Agency.

 Contact details for both parties are below.

 Bunkering is a hazardous activity and there is a potential for pollution and safety issues.
 All operators must ensure there is a robust plan for bunkering operations and take the necessary precautions to prevent pollution.
-For more information of the requirements during bunkering please refer to Permanent Notice to Mariners No 7 of 2014.
+For more information of the requirements during bunkering please refer to Bunkering Operations section of the Port Information Guide.